ibm-cloud-docs/AnalyticsEngine/faq.md

 ### Does the IBM Analytics Engine operations team monitor and manage all service instances?

-Yes, the IBM Cloud operations team ensures that all services are  running so that you can spin up clusters, submit jobs and manage  cluster lifecycles through the interfaces provided.
+Yes, the {{site.data.keyword.Bluemix_notm}} operations team ensures that all services are  running so that you can spin up clusters, submit jobs and manage  cluster lifecycles through the interfaces provided.
 You can monitor and manage your clusters by using the tools available in Ambari or additional services provided by IBM Analytics Engine.

 ### Where are my job log files?